poonkt/eth-address-observer/README.md

 const EthAddressObserver = require("eth-address-observer");
 import EthAddressObserver from 'eth-address-observer' // or

-/** Requires exactly websocket provider,
+/** Requires websocket, ipc provider,
  * also be careful using cloud providers,
  * library drains huge amount of requests */ const web3 = new Web3("ws://localhost:8546");